 Evidence from fieldwork and subsequent analysis of findings suggests that nomadic hunter-gatherers and early farmers occupied the Forest in the Stone Age, whilst Bronze Age burial sites and Iron Age settlements have also been newly discovered.

 17th Century Cottage Uncovered in Barley

-A flurry of newspaper, radio and television reports, both local and national, highlighted the discovery of the remains of a 17th century cottage on the outskirts of the village of Barley, near Pendle Hill, November 2011.
+The remains of a 17th century cottage were discovered on the outskirts of the village of Barley, near Pendle Hill, in November 2011.

 The discovery was made by a firm of archaeologists working for United Utilities (UU) who were planning work on the spillway of Lower Black Moss reservoir.
 Fieldwork revealed the corner of a building and a lintel above ground and, as a desktop study had showed a former building at the site, the diggers were called in.
 What the surveyors didn't expect to find hidden beneath the grassy slope was a wonderfully well-preserved cottage with ground floor walls still almost intact – not to mention a cooking range and twin stone bread ovens!

 Once the diggers had cleared away the majority of the overlying soil the archaeologists were able to move in for a closer look.
 What had been revealed was a 17th century, double-fronted, two-storey house which would have had lime-washed walls, flagged floors, a large number of windows along the front elevation and a sizeable inglenook fireplace in one room.
 The quality of the stonework suggested that this had been quite a well-made building - later subdivided into two cottages.